 April 1, 1999:

 Canada's newest political entity, the Territory of Nunavut, is founded in the eastern half of the Northwest Territories.
 Meaning "Our Land" in Inuktitut, it is created in response to the land claims of the Inuit, one of the northern Aboriginal populations.

 Canada invades Afghanistan as part of a NATO mission to capture Osama bin Laden

 in retaliation for 9/11.
 For the next ten years, Canadian troops were mostly based around Kandahar.

 Amidst pressure from the States, Canada refuses to participate in military action in Iraq.
 One noted Canadian political figure remarks, "Iraq and Afghanistan are dangerous enemies, but the United States is a dangerous ally."

 Canada becomes the fourth country to legalize gay marriage.
 Eight provinces had already done so.
 The political support proved so powerful that when the new Conservative Party formed a government under new Prime Minister Stephen Harper six months later, he staged a free vote in Parliament on the issue in anticipation of it going against him in order to move past the issue without alienating his base as fast he could.

 June 22, 2006:

-Prime Minister Stephen Harper publicly (and in Cantonese) apologizes for the mistreatment of Chinese immigrants earlier in the country's history and announces that the survivors and their families will receive compensation for the head tax
+Prime Minister Stephen Harper publicly (and in Cantonese) apologizes for the mistreatment of Chinese immigrants early in the country's history and announces that the survivors and their families will receive compensation for the head tax.

 February 12 - 28, 2010: